-Report also known as the Significant Water Management Issues or SWMI report would continue to impact on water quality and quantity, perpetuating the indirect impacts associated with these on biodiversity, flora and fauna, population and human health.
-Development may continue to take place in a dispersed manner, though some control would be provided by existing controls in plans such as the National Spatial Strategy and the National Development Plan.
-This growth would place further pressure on water and wastewater services in those areas, leading to adverse impacts on human health and population from poor water quality, in the form of possible cryptosporidium outbreaks, e-coli contamination and deterioration of bathing water quality.
+In the absence of the Plan, water resources in the District would continue to be managed in an uncoordinated manner.
+In particular cross border issues would remain unaddressed, causing cumulative and synergistic impacts on water and giving rise to transboundary issues in both jurisdictions.
+The pressures identified in the Water Matters - Have Your Say Report also known as the Significant Water Management Issues or SWMI report would continue to impact on water quality and quantity, perpetuating indirect impacts associated with these on biodiversity, flora and fauna, population and human health.
+Development may continue to take place in a dispersed manner, though some control would be provided by existing controls in plans such as the National Spatial Strategy and the National Development Plan in Ireland and Planning Policy Statements 1 to 18 and the Regional Development Strategy in Northern Ireland, placing further pressure on water and wastewater services in those areas, leading to adverse impacts on human health and population from poor water quality, in the form of possible cryptosporidium outbreaks, e-coli contamination and deterioration of bathing water quality.
 As a result of manmade greenhouse gas emissions, climate change is predicted to occur in the future regardless of action.
 The potential impacts from sea level increases, increased flooding, summer droughts, etc., will impact on water management.
 Some cultural heritage features would continue to be at risk from water pollution.
 However, planned changes to the morphology of certain waterbodies as part of the Plan would not occur, potentially avoiding interference with water dependent features, such as mills and weirs.